How AskBaily works

 Those are lead-marketplaces.
 Your contact info is the product.
 It gets sold to between four and fifteen contractors, each of whom pays the platform per-lead and then has every reason to call you repeatedly until someone signs.
 The follow-up cost is yours.

 AskBaily isn't a marketplace.
-It's an AI front-end for one licensed LA general contractor.
-If NP Line Design isn't a fit for the scope — say, your project is outside LA county, or it's commercial at a scale we don't serve — Baily says so, in the chat, and points you elsewhere.
+It's an AI front-end for one vetted contractor per metro.
+If the local partner isn't a fit for the scope — say, your project is outside their service zone, or it's commercial at a scale they don't serve — Baily says so, in the chat, and points you elsewhere.
 No contact sell-through.
 No surprise follow-up pool.

 Ready?